RodgerOliver/cyber-security/README.md

 When you access a website, the browser communicates with the server, and this is encrypted from end to end using TLS.

-The data is encripted with a symetric algorithm, then to exhange this key an asymetric algorithm is used, and a hash algoritm is used to ensure integraty.
+The data is encrypted with a symmetric algorithm, then to exchange this key an asymmetric algorithm is used, and a hash algorithm is used to ensure integrity.

-**Cipher Suite** = the combinayion of algorithms used to encrypt and transmit the data.
+**Cipher Suite** = the combination of algorithms used to encrypt and transmit the data.

 [Click here](https://wiki.mozilla.org/Security/Server_Side_TLS) to see the best cipher suites to use.

+### HTTPS

+When you request a website with the `http://` the response is sent in plain text, but when it's requested with `https://` the response is over SSL or TLS.

+The client generates a symmetric session key by using AES, for example, and encrypts it with the server's public key.
+This encrypted key is sent to the web server and they both use this symmetric key to encrypt the data they send back and forth.
+This is how a secure channel is established.

+[Click here](https://www.ssllabs.com) to see what encryption options your website is using.